 We are excited to announce our new collaboration with Probably Genetic as a patient-finding partner for our community.
 If you or anyone you know is looking for a trusted genetic testing resource, Probably Genetic runs a no-cost, low barrier testing program for individuals experiencing seizure and developmental delay-related disorders.
 See here for more details.

-We are excited to announce that the phenotyping study with the Seaver Austim Center for Research and Treatment is set to begin.
-We have enrolled the minimum number of participants and are excited for the study to begin.
+We are excited to announce that the phenotyping study with the Seaver Austim Center for Research and Treatment is complete.
+The paper has been submitted for publication, but it not yet available.
 See here for more details on the study.

 Our Stories